 a.
 One form must be completed by a former faculty member in a nursing program, a current or former nursing supervisor or nursing leader.

 b.
-One form must be completed by someone who can attest to the competencies and expertise of the applicant at the Advanced Practice level.
+One form must be completed by someone who can attest to the competencies and expertise of the applicant at the Advanced Practice or Leadership level.

 c.
 The third form may be from an individual of the applicant's choice; however, the form should address the applicant's ability to successfully complete a doctoral education program.

-- A document, prepared by the applicant which addresses the following:
+A Statement of Purpose, prepared by the applicant which addresses the following:

 a.
 Applicant's goals for doctoral study which are congruent with DNP Program goals (See The Essentials of Doctoral Education for Advanced Nursing Practice which can be accessed at www.aacn.nche.edu/publications/position/DNPEssentials.pdf)